AgentBossMode/AHITL-protocol/spec.md

 DGUI provides a **standard JSON-based schema** that describes what UI should be shown and what kind of data should be returned.

 > Example: Instead of saying
-> “Please type your project name, framework, and whether you use TypeScript”,
+> “Please provide the departure date, destination city, and return date for your flight to Japan”,
 > the model can emit a DGUI form schema that renders appropriate inputs.

 ---